Aiven-Labs/data-pipeline-evolution-batch-streaming-apache-flink/README.md

 * ✅ We achieved streaming, as soon as an order is emitted, it's tracked and the Flink pipeline processes it

 Cons:
-* ❌ Even if we are doing a Database lookup, we could get some inconsistent results, let's analyse the overall flow
+* ❌ Even if we are doing a Database lookup, we could get some inconsistent results

+**Problem with fast database changes**

 ![Flow of data in Lookup](img/lookup-flow.png)